maana-io/maana-oil-and-gas-ppdm/README.md

 #### Ubuntu

-Follow t6he instructions for the appropriate version:
+Follow the instructions for the appropriate version:
 - [Ubuntu 19.04](https://www.osradar.com/how-to-install-postgresql-on-ubuntu-19-04/)

 ## Connecting to Azure Database for PostgreSQL